Leena Nair

 Leena Nair (née Menon; born 1969) is a British-Indian business executive who is the chief executive officer (CEO) of Chanel.
 Nair was previously Unilever's chief human resource officer and a Unilever leadership executive member.
 Nair was responsible for the human capital of Unilever, which operates across multiple regulatory and labor environments spread over 190 countries.
 Nair is an advocate for human-centered workplaces and compassionate leadership.

 Early life and education

-Nair was born to a Hindu Malayali family in Kolhapur, Maharashtra, on June 11, 1969.
-She was a part of the first female cohort to graduate from Holy Cross Convent High School Kolhapur.
-Nair then became the first woman in her family to pursue higher education.
-After completing her bachelor's degree in electronics and telecommunication (E&TC) Engineering at Walchand College of Engineering, Sangli (Maharashtra), she graduated with her MBA from XLRI – Xavier School of Management as a gold medallist (1990–1992).
+Leena Nair was born in India, into a Kerala-based family in Kolhapur, Maharashtra.
+She was a part of the first female cohort to graduate from the Holy Cross Convent High School, Kolhapur.
+She was the first woman in her family to pursue higher education.

+After completing a bachelor's degree in electronics and telecommunication (E&TC) engineering at Walchand College of Engineering, Sangli, she graduated with her MBA from XLRI – Xavier School of Management, Jamshedpur, as a gold medalist.
 The gold medallist recognition awards the top 10 rank holders.

-Apart from working in Jamshedpur, she also worked at three different factories in Kolkata, Ambattur, Tamil Nadu, and Taloja, Maharashtra.
+She then worked at various factories located in Jamshedpur, Kolkata, Ambattur, and Taloja.